ThiruvikramanSriram/HTF-H04/README.md

 /health - Health check endpoint to verify server status

 This application serves as a valuable tool for emergency healthcare planning and resource allocation, helping to improve healthcare service delivery and optimize resource utilization across different regions of India.

+In addition we have done nlp based Boolean query generator

 # Backend logic